 Here is a guest post from my friend Charles Gold who has been a software marketing executive for nearly 20 years.
-He serves as CMO at Sonatype, page where he has helped propel the company’s growth to category leadership.
+He serves as CMO at Sonatype, where he has helped propel the company’s growth to category leadership.
 Charles believes passionately marketing is rapidly becoming *the* thing that distinguishes software market winners.

 Here is a guest post from my friend Charles Gold who has been a software marketing executive for nearly 20 years.